bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

-The fine-tuning format (for the older version of OpenAI fine-tuning that I used) required a clear separator to end the *prompt* and the *completion* required a whitespace to start with a clear ending token.
+The fine-tuning format (for the older version of OpenAI fine-tuning that I used) required a clear separator to end the *prompt* and the *completion* required a white space to start with a clear ending token.
 For the former I used :code:`\n\n###\n\n`, and the latter I used :code:`END`.
 Additionally, each training sample should be put in a JSONL format.
 Here's an example line: